-16.0 SAFEGUARDING PUPILS WHO ARE VULNERABLE TO EXTREMISM
+26.0 SAFEGUARDING PUPILS WHO ARE VULNERABLE TO EXTREMISM

-- 16.1 Since 2010, when the Government published the Prevent Strategy, there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
-There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation. - Our Lady of Perpetual Succour Catholic Primary School values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
+26.1 Since 2010, when the Government published the Prevent Strategy, there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
+There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.

+- 26.2 Our Lady's values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
 Both pupils and teachers have the right to speak freely and voice their opinions.
 However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
-Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 16.3 Under duties imposed within the Prevent Duty Guidance 2015 as part of the Counter-Terrorism and Security Act 2015, Our Lady of Perpetual Succour Catholic Primary School will ensure that situations are suitably risk assessed, that they will work in partnership with other agencies, that all staff are suitably trained and have attended WRAP Level 3 training and that IT policies will ensure that children and young people are safe from terrorist and extremist material when accessing the internet in school. - 16.4 The School Lead (Single Point for Contact) for Prevent is:

-Mrs P McGuffie, Headteacher, 0151 424 6130, head.olpsprimary@halton.gov.uk
+Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 26.3 Under duties imposed within the Prevent Duty Guidance 2015 as part of the Counter-Terrorism and Security Act 2015, Our Lady's will ensure that situations are suitably risk assessed, that they will work in partnership with other agencies, that all staff are suitably trained and have attended WRAP Level 3 training and that IT policies will ensure that children and young people are safe from terrorist and extremist material when accessing the internet in school. - 26.4 The School Lead (Single Point for Contact) for Prevent is: Mrs P McGuffie, Headteacher - 0151 424 6130 - head.olpsprimary@halton.gov.uk